Napoli dealt Koulibaly injury blow ahead of Torino game | Goal.com

 After back-to-back defeats to Inter Milan and Lazio in the Italian top-flight, Napoli will aim to bounce back to winning ways and grab their first win since their 2-1 home win over Sampdoria on December 13.

-At the end of his 10 days recovery programme, the centre-back will be reassessed before he links up with the first-team.
+At the end of his 10-day recovery programme, the centre-back will be reassessed before he links up with the first team.

 “Kalidou Koulibaly underwent tests on Monday which confirmed he sustained a pulled left thigh muscle in the 2-0 defeat to Lazio on Sunday,” read the club statement.